 “If you put a spoonful of salt

 ― Jack Kornfield, The Art of Forgiveness, Lovingkindness, and Peace

-Sometimes a grievance goes down to a deeper level, and you feel hurt more deeply in your heart.
+Sometimes a grievance goes more profound, and your heart aches.
 This experience can take many forms.
 Maybe your friend broke a promise, or someone made a hurtful comment at that dinner party.

 This next step is more challenging – because now that you know nothing is personal – you have to take it a step further and wonder why you’re taking it so very personally?

-Working through some of your triggers with a counselor can help you to understand the deeper issues underneath so that you can move forward more easily, forgive, and let go.
+Working through some of your triggers with a counselor can help you to feel the pain you need to feel.
+This can lead you to understand the deeper issues underneath so that you can move forward more quickly, forgive, and let go.

 Turn toward compassion

 That old cliche comes to mind: hurt people hurt people.